crawl/crawl/crawl-ref/docs/crawl_manual.rst

 : Books
 ========================================

 Most books contain magical spells which your character may be able to learn.
-You can read a book with the 'r' command, which lets you access a description of each spell or memorise spells from it with the 'M' command.
+Upon picking up a book, all of the spells in it will be added to your spell library, allowing you to access a description of each spell or memorise spells from it with the 'M' command.

 Occasionally you will find manuals of some skill.
 Carrying these will cause your experience to have twice the effect as usual when used for training that skill.